 Wednesday 21st – ENTOMOLOGY SECTION MEETING.
 Beginners Room, ECURC.

 Sunday 25th – WALK – “Merstham Village and Gatton Park”.
 A short walk to look at the local geology and landscape.
 Meet at 14:00 at Merstham Station.
 Led by Paul Sowan.

 Wednesday 11th – TALK – “Happy Valley – Past, Present and Future”, by Dominic North, Countryside Warden at Happy Valley.
 An introduction to Happy Valley, looking into what makes this beautiful area so valuable for wildlife and visitors, and how it is managed to protect and enhance the area for future generations to enjoy.

-Wednesday 18th – ENTOMOLOGY MEETING.
+Wednesday 18th – ENTOMOLOGY SECTION MEETING.
 Beginners Room, ECURC.

 Sunday 22nd – ECOLOGY WALK – “Fruits and Fungi”.
 Meet at 14:00 in the Addington Hills car park, Shirley Hills Road TQ354643.
 Led by Jane McLauchlin and Malcolm Jennings.